 By Alan Drengson

-Artisan Mastery Systems and philosophies of religion are coming together in this 21st Century Era of leading edge science, advanced global technologies and cultural diversity.
-Ongoing technological and economic revolutions leave many of the resource and mass manufacturing systems outmoded and ecologically unwise.
-Other ways are needed to relate on every level.
-We face a series of crises that require redefining and refining a host of approaches.
+Artisan Mastery Systems and philosophies of religion are coming together in this 21st century era of science, technology and cultural diversity.
+Ongoing technological and economic revolutions leave many of the resource extraction and manufacturing systems outmoded and ecologically unwise.
+New approaches are needed to relate on every level.
+We face a series of crises that require redefining a host of approaches from our relationships to the natural world to cultural interactions.
 We know now that the Universe is a Cosmos creating and recreating itself everywhere, all the time.
-What is the role of philosophy of religion in this Era of global challenges?
-The answer is twofold: First, we redefine the role and aim of philosophy of religion and its subject.
-Second, we redefine the role and function of work and craft appropriate for our conditions as local, global and cosmic actors.
-Thus, we redefine artisan crafts as spiritual disciplines appropriate to contemporary challenges, and then explore how Artisan Mastery Systems can be appropriate Spiritual Disciplines for this Era.
-PDF
+How do we explore the philosophy of religion in this era of global challenges?
+The answer is fourfold: first, we redefine the role and aim of philosophy and religion; second, we redefine the role and function of appropriate work and craft; third, we redefine artisan crafts as spiritual disciplines appropriate to contemporary challenges; and fourth, we explore how Artisan Mastery Systems can be appropriate spiritual disciplines for our era.
+PDF »

 By Alan Drengson